apostrophecms/uploadfs/README.md

 Note the use of `uploadfs.getUrl()` to determine the URL of the uploaded image. '''Use this method consistently and your code will find the file in the right place regardless of the backend chosen.'''

+## Removing Files

 Here's how to remove a file:

     uploadfs.remove('/profiles/me.jpg', function(e) { ... });

+## Important Concerns With S3

-'''Be aware that uploads to Amazon S3's us-standard region are not guaranteed to be readable the moment you finish uploading them.'''
-This is a big difference from how a regular filesystem behaves.
+**Be aware that uploads to Amazon S3's us-standard region are not guaranteed to be readable the moment you finish uploading them.** This is a big difference from how a regular filesystem behaves.
 One browser might see them right away while another does not.
 This is called "eventual consistency."
 To avoid this, you can use an alternate S3 region such as `us-west-2` (Oregon).
 However, also be aware that updates of an existing file or deletions of a file still won't be instantly seen everywhere, even if you don't use the `us-standard` region.
 To avoid this problem, include a version number or randomly generated ID in each filename.

 In `sample.js` I configure Express to actually serve the uploaded files when using the local backend.
 When using the s3 backend, you don't need to do this, because your files are served from S3.
 S3 URLs look like this: